 Les Arcs is an incredibly popular ski area that, put quite simply, is both convenient and vast.
-Since the opening in 2003 of the amazing double-decker Vanoise Express cable car (the biggest in the world carrying 200 passengers in each of the two double decker cars) Peisey-Vallandry at the far end of the Les Arcs ski area links to Montchavin/Les Coches in La Plagne to create the huge Paradiski Ski area.
+Since the opening in 2003 of the amazing double-decker Vanoise Express cable car (the biggest in the world carrying 200 passengers in each of the two double decker cars) Peisey-Vallandry at the far end of the Les Arcs ski area links to Montchavin/Les Coches in La Plagne, creating the huge Paradiski Ski area.

-Arc 1600, also known as Arc Pierre Blanche, first opened in 1968 and is the smallest of the Arcs resorts, yet is still pretty snow sure and has great kids' clubs too.
-It has all its own facilities, including underground parking under all the hotel complexes, where you'll be dropped off on your transfer from Geneva, so you can catch the lift straight to reception - no dragging bags through the snow!
+Arc 1600, also known as Arc Pierre Blanche, is the lowest of the Arcs resorts, yet is still pretty snow sure and has great kids’ clubs too.
+It has all its own facilities, including underground parking under all the hotel complexes, where you’ll be dropped off on your transfer from Geneva, so you can catch the lift straight to reception – no dragging bags through the snow!

 Further over towards the east side of the resort, Arc 1950 sets a very different tone.
-Designed and built to resemble Whistler resort, it's the newest and most luxurious area in Les Arcs, having opened in 2003.
-Sitting just below Arc 2000 (which, like Arc 1800 is made up of apartment blocks in a seventies style) 1950 is much chalet style in look and the access to the pistes is superb.
-There's an even a free gondola lift (the Cabriolet) to link skiers and pedestrians direct to Arc 2000.
+It’s very much chalet style in look and the access to the pistes is superb.
+There’s an even a free gondola lift (the Cabriolet) to link skiers and pedestrians directly to Arc 2000.

-In Arc 2000 it's a different ball game.
-Completely self-sufficient with shops, cinema, bars and restaurants, this hamlet, which hosted speed skiing in the 1992 Winter Olympics, is definitely one for the serious skiers.
-The climate can be quite wild and at 2000m altitude you'll be walking in snow all season, but this does mean the best access to the pistes and the legendary Aiguille Rouge area, with the summit looking down on Arcs 2000 at 3226m, the highest point of the whole resort.
+In Arc 2000 it’s a different ball game.
+Completely self-sufficient with shops, cinema, bars and restaurants, this hamlet is definitely one for the serious skiers.
+The climate can be quite wild and at 2000m altitude you’ll be walking in snow all season, but this does mean the best access to the pistes and the legendary Aiguille Rouge area, with the summit looking down on Arcs 2000 at 3226m, the highest point of the whole resort.

 If you’re looking for a more authentic holiday experience in the Les Arcs area, you can look to stay in Villaroger, Vallandry or Plan Peisey, which are villages on the extremities of Les Arcs, but still offering easy access to the domain, being directly linked by lifts.
 As these resorts are lower down and not car-free, your Mountain Drop-offs transfer from Geneva Airport could well be slightly under three hours and will drop you off at the door of your accommodation.